Best PriceReal time comparison

 Milan is the home of Armani, Prada and Dolce&Gabbana design houses- making it a must visit for all fashionistas traveling in Italy.
-Those who aren't interested in haute couture will be glad to know that the city is full of sightseeing and artistic experiences.
-From the Castello Sforzesco art gallery to the Piazza Duomo, Milan is full of breathtaking experiences that will delight the senses.
-Be sure to live like a local and sample an espresso in the Piazza after a long day of sightseeing or shopping!
+Those who aren't interested in haute couture will be glad to know that the city has a lot more to offer.
+Milan is chalked full of beautiful architecture, delicious Italian cuisine, historical museums, and artistic experiences.
+From the Castello Sforzesco art gallery to the Piazza Duomo, Milan is full of breathtaking sights that will delight the senses.
+Be sure to live like a local and sample an espresso in the Piazza after a long day of exploring the city!

 Milan Airport, otherwise known as Milano Malpensa, is the second largest airport in Italy.
 The airport is a major hub for easyJet and Cargolux and is a focus city for Alitalia, Blue Panorama, Meridiana and Neos Air.
 There are several options available to access the city center from Milan Airport.
 The Malpensa Express train from terminal 1 of the airport takes only 30-40 minutes to access the city center.
 Buses are also available connecting both terminals to the central train station of Milan, Milano Centrale, in under an hour away and costs €10 for a one way ticket.

 Milan Linate airport is Milan's second airport and is located just 7 km from the center.
 It offers domestic routes to the capital Rome, as well as Catania and Naples.
 Some of the most popular international routes include those to London, Paris and Amsterdam.
 The location of the airport means there are a great deal of public transport options for those wishing to access the city center.
 Provided by ATM buses, the number 73 bus connects Linate to San Babila square, you can also take the X73 to the center.